duckduckgo/tracker-surrogates/README.md

 - `scripts/` - testing and deployment scripts
 - `surrogates/` - surrogate files
+- `supportedSurrogates.json` - file that contains a list of the currently supported surrogate scripts, for use by apps and extensions.
-- `mapping.json` - file that contains url match rules for which surrogates should be served
+- `mapping.json` - file that contains url match rules for which surrogates should be served, only for use when generating the block list.

 Format of the `mapping.json` file: